NazJ2026/survey-synthesizer-agent/README.md

 **Input:** 50 customer survey responses about their shopping experience

 **Output:**
+Customers are broadly satisfied with product quality and price, and many cite fast delivery and easy checkout as genuine strengths.
+However, recurring friction across website performance, delivery reliability, and post-purchase support is undermining loyalty — particularly on mobile.
+Addressing checkout and returns UX as quick wins, alongside a longer-term investment in mobile experience and logistics accountability, would meaningfully improve NPS and repeat purchase rate.

+Here's the synthesised analysis across all 50 responses, formatted as a slide-ready brief.
+A few standout signals worth flagging for any debrief:
+The positive core is strong — product quality, competitive pricing, and fast delivery (when it works) generate genuine advocacy.
+Customers 9, 24, 30, 38, and 44 are effectively promoters.
+The biggest reputational risk sits in post-purchase: stolen packages, wrong items, slow refunds, and rude agents are the types of experiences that drive public reviews.
+Customers 19, 21, 25, and 31 are all at churn or complaint risk.
+The highest-effort, highest-return structural investment is the website — it's mentioned negatively by at least 7 customers across different symptoms (crashing, slow, confusing navigation, not mobile-friendly, cluttered checkout).
+That volume suggests a systemic issue rather than isolated edge cases.

 ### Prerequisites
 - Python 3.9+
 - Claude API key (get from Anthropic)